Key West: The Conch Republic

 Artists and wreckers weren’t the only ones who found sanctuary on Key West.
 Former president Harry Truman also caught “Keys Disease.”
 Immediately after World War II, he turned a former naval base into his vacation headquarters and used it as a winter home for the remainder of his time in office.
 Now a landmark, the Harry S. Truman Little White House is a living museum where government functions and meetings are held to this day.

 To sit back, relax, and tour the port town’s highlights, choose between Old Town Trolley Tours and the Conch Tour Train; both have depots in Mallory Square.
-The Old Town Trolley, which touts itself as “the attraction that takes you to the attractions,” offers a 90-minute narrated tour covering some hundred points of interest.
+The Old Town Trolley, which touts itself as, “the attraction that takes you to the attractions,” offers a 90-minute narrated tour covering some hundred points of interest.
 The Conch Tour Train, rolling since 1958, features wisecracking guides who provide a signature “conch’s-eye view” of the attractions.
 A special one-hour nonstop tour is a great way for cruise guests to make the most of the day in port.

 Both tours head down Duval Street to what is likely the most photographed site in Key West: a concrete monument marking the southernmost point of the United States.
 Who wouldn’t want a picture taken with the enormous buoy that marks a spot that’s closer to Cuba than to the US mainland?
+Just one block north of this legendary landmark is the Key West Butterfly & Nature Conservatory where visitors can walk among hundreds of living butterflies and colorful birds.

 Visitors can acquire a different sense of Key West’s former residents at the oddly amusing Southern Keys Cemetery.
 Above-ground granite crypts are joined by headstones etched with epitaphs such as, “I told you I was sick,” and, “At least I know where he’s sleeping tonight.”